 App

 An app is the test environment or the live environment of your TalkJS project.
-These endpoints let you change app metadata:
+These endpoints let you manage your app metadata and your app's theme.

 - custom: global custom fields for the entire app.
 Can be used in themes and